nadu-pitt/nadu-pitt.github.io/people.md

 {::nomarkdown}
 <div class="main-topic">
     <div class="right-profile-text">
-        <p>Anjnesh Pawankumar Sharma is a Graduate student in the Department of Information Science, School of Computing and Information, at the University of Pittsburgh.
+        <p>Anjnesh Pawankumar Sharma is a graduate student in the Department of Information Science, School of Computing and Information, at the University of Pittsburgh.
 He earned his bachelor's degree in Computer Science.
 His current research interest is to study crashes and disengagements in autonomous vehicles.
 </p>
     </div>
     <div class="left-profile-picture">